Graduate school gives you the valuable technical skills that you need to work in industry.

-But they don't teach you how to get hired and get promoted.
+But it doesn't teach you how to get an industry job and be successful.

 Grab a spot now, before the semester fills up!

 “The interviews that I got went well mostly because I had Better Stories prepared, as you outlined in your workshop.
 Thanks for that!”

 “Hopefully we will see you at CCNY again, you left a great impression on students, everyone remembers your talk!”

 Simona P., Electrical Engineering Ph.D.
 Candidate, City College of New York

 "I still remember the impressive speech you gave to us."